Dimev/slsg/README.md

   due to the lifetime of syntects's ClassStyle::SpacedPrefixed needing to be static

 # Current TODO:
-- have example site also serve as short intro to lssg
+- have example site also serve as short intro to lssg (and make logo)
 - code highlighting rules for common language set
 - minification
 - docs